sscovil/learn-to-code/README.md

 Finally, we call the [server.listen] function with the `port` and `host` constants we defined earlier.
 If successful, it will emit the [listening] event and trigger our event handler.
-However, if it throws an error, our [try...catch] statement will catch the error and call [console.error] to log the error details to inform us what went wrong.
+However, if it throws an error, our [try...catch] statement will catch the error and call [console.error] to log the error details and inform us what went wrong.

 ### Run your Node.js application